onelang/OneLang/README.md

 # Maturity of OneLang

-OneLang is six months old at time of writing and it already speaks, but don't expect any comfortable conversation with it yet.
+OneLang is six months old at the time of writing and it already speaks, but don't expect any comfortable conversation with it yet.
 It cannot grow without a loving family, and as a single dad I cannot take care of it alone.
 It needs more mommies and daddies who can help raise it up.